-Nonprescription medications, such as over-the-counter cold and allergy remedies or pain and fever-reducing medicine, can only be administered by the staff if these medications are part of a prescribed therapeutic treatment.
+Nonprescription medications, such as over-the-counter cold and allergy remedies, diaper cream, sunscreen, and/ or pain and fever-reducing medicine, can only be administered by the staff if these medications are part of a prescribed therapeutic treatment.
 Written instructions from the child's parent or guardian, which corresponds with the physician's instructions for administering the medication, is required.

 ALL medications must be supplied by the parent in the original container with a visible expiration date.
-Parents must sign a written permission form before any and all medications are administered.
 Medications must be labeled with the child's full name and the date they were brought to the program.
 Medication Permission forms must be on file in the office in order for the staff to administer any medications.
 All medications are kept in a locked container in the office or other designated cool storage area.